Who needs to complete the financial aid application?

 Belmont Day expects both of the child’s parents to contribute to educational costs, regardless of a parent’s willingness to pay.
 The custodial parent (and spouse) and the non-custodial parent (and spouse) must both submit a Parents’ Financial Statement (PFS) and all tax forms as stated in the School and Student Services (SSS) instructions.
 If the whereabouts of the non-custodial parent are unknown, contact the director of financial aid for further instructions on completing your application.

 In order to ensure a fair, equitable and consistent financial aid decision-making process, we follow SSS best practices and require the most recent year’s tax forms to be uploaded by the stated deadline.
-It is the responsibility of families applying for aid to make sure that they gather the necessary documents and file for 2016 before mid-February, at which point W2 forms should have been made available to you.
-We recognize that this does require significant planning and extra effort, so we encourage families to begin the tax filing process in the early weeks of 2017.
+It is the responsibility of families applying for aid to make sure that they gather the necessary documents and file for 2017 by early February, at which point W2 forms should have been made available to you.
+We recognize that this does require significant planning and extra effort, so we encourage families to begin the tax filing process in the early weeks of 2018.
 Applications that meet our deadline will be given first priority.

 How are financial aid awards calculated?

 Belmont Day uses School and Student Services (SSS) to process our financial aid applications.
 SSS is a service of the National Association of Independent Schools (NAIS), and is used by most independent schools to calculate need.
 Based on the financial information you provide through the Parent Financial Statement, SSS provides an estimated amount your family can contribute to educational expenses.
 Among other things, SSS takes into account:

 - Income of both parents (and any additional spouses)

 - Number of children in tuition charging schools

 Belmont Day uses this estimated family contribution as a starting point and then makes additional adjustments based on a family’s specific circumstances.
 All financial aid decisions are made by a committee to ensure consistency and equity of awards.